o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 The `/m` is a recommended build tool optimization.
     {{< /note >}}

-1. Once the build completes, the binaries will be available in the project build path.
+1. When the build completes, the binaries are available in the project build path.
 Run the Editor from the command line to verify a successful build.
 Be sure to supply a project path.
 The path can be absolute or relative.
-However, if you use a relative path, it must be relative to the _engine_ directory.
+If relative, it must be relative to the _engine_ directory.

     ```cmd
     build\bin\profile\Editor.exe --project-path <path to project>